Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

 Hi there!

-I'm Ananth, a 4th year undergraduate at the Indian Institute of Science Education and Research (IISER) Pune, India, majoring in physics with a minor in data science.
-I am broadly interested in studying quantum-mechanical systems and solving problems from quantum information theory, quantum computing, and condensed matter physics using theoretical and computational tools.
-To this end, I have just enough knowledge in computer science and data science and intend to leverage the data revolution and contribute to the ongoing *quantum revolution*.
+I'm Anantha.
+I am a 5th-year undergraduate student at the Indian Institute of Science Education and Research (IISER) Pune, India.
+I am majoring in theoretical physics, focussing particularly on quantum information theory and condensed matter physics, with a minor in data science.
+I am broadly interested in understanding the behavior of quantum materials and processes through theoretical and computational methods.
+The current landscape of noisy quantum devices for sensing and computing requires the development of new methods to understand their dynamic properties and design novel algorithms that can exhibit a quantum advantage.
+I am interested to work on the theory of such quantum devices, their limitations, and harnessing their power to design novel algorithms.

 Welcome!